amritsharma/writing-challenge/Jan8-WealthSimple.md

-## What's Really In My Wealth Simple TFSA?
+## What's Really In My Wealthsimple TFSA?

+Wealthsimple in Canada is a no-brainer.
 It's a low bar but Wealthsimple offers the most millennial-friendly financial products in Canada.
-Their low fees, thoughtful UX and clever marketing make it the only choice for Canadians who want to "set it and forget it".
-That's exactly what I had done so far.
+Their low fees, thoughtful UX and clever marketing make it the only choice for Canadians who want "set it and forget it" investments.
+That made it an attractive option for TFSAs, RRSPs and other accounts.
+I was in.

 While setting up a TFSA account, all you have to do is answer a couple questions.
 It's simple - maybe too simple.

-(1) Theme: Standard, Halal and Socially Responsible Investing.
+(1) Pick a theme: Standard, Halal or Socially Responsible Investing.

 (2) Risk level: 1-10.

-I presume, like any rational actor several decades away from retirement who lives in an era of low interest rates, I selected Standard and 10 to maximize my returns in exchange for higher risk.
+I presume like any rational actor who is several decades away from retirement, I selected *Standard* and *10* to maximize my returns in exchange for higher risk.

 Until today I never took the time to look beyond the pretty fonts and pastel colors on Wealthsimple to evaluate the specific ETFs that my money was being invested into.
+This is what I found.

+Wealthsimple has allocated 90% of my portolfio into equities and the rest in bonds.

 ### Equities (90%)